Billie Jackson

-Billie Jackson (credited as Billy until 2004) is a fictional character from the BBC soap opera EastEnders, played by Devon Anderson from 1993 to 1997, and by Bluey Robinson for a brief return in 2004.
+Billie Jackson (also known as Billy) is a fictional character from the BBC soap opera EastEnders, played by Devon Anderson from 1993 to 1997, and by Bluey Robinson for a brief return in 2004.
 The character returned in 2010, along with other members of the Jackson family.
 It was confirmed in November 2009 that Anderson would reprise the role, 13 years after he was last seen on the soap.
 He made his return on 4 February 2010.
-The character was killed off in October 2010, and made his last credited appearance on 14 October.
+The character was killed-off in October 2010, and made his last credited appearance on 14 October.